appvision-gmbh/json2typescript/README.md

 `void unregisterAllClasses()`

-Unregisters all classes from discriminator feature.
+Unregisters all classes from the discriminator feature.

 > Note: You only need to register and unregister classes if you use the discriminator feature.
 Otherwise, these methods are without any effect.